tovimx/qr-generator/README.md

 ## ✨ Features

+## Architecture Notes

+**Multi-Domain System**: This is a multi-tenant SaaS where each client can have custom domains.
+Domains are managed through the web interface, not configuration files.

+- ✅ Add domains via Dashboard → Domain Manager

 ### ✅ **Implemented**

 - **🎯 Multi-QR Dashboard** - Create up to 10 QR codes per user with tab-based interface
 - **🎨 Advanced Customization** - Colors, rounded corners, logos, and real-time preview
 - **🔗 Dynamic Destinations** - Switch between Linktree-style pages or direct URL redirects